 How do I run a program as Administrator in Windows?
 Typically when you launch a program that requires administrative rights in Windows, you are prompted for admin credentials to continue.
 Sometimes, programs that were designed for older Windows version may not even run or could be limited in functionality if they are not launched with administrative rights.
 There might also be times in which you want to always run a program as admin.

-How to run a program in Windows Vista with administrator rights: Typically when you launch a program that requires administrative rights in Windows Vista, you are prompted for administrator credentials to continue.
-Sometimes, programs that were designed for older systems such as Windows XP may not even run or could be limited in functionality if they are not launched with administrator rights.
 In the following tutorial, I’ll cover the process of launching a program with administrator credentials.
-In addition I’ll show you how to make it so that programs are automatically launched with administrator rights and how to ensure that they run compatible with Vista if the program was produced for an older version of Windows.
+In addition I’ll show you how to make it so that programs are automatically launched with administrator rights and how to ensure that they run in compatibility mode if the program was produced for an older version of Windows.

-- Browse to the program you would like to launch as an administrator
+- Browse to the program you would like to launch as an admin.

 - Right click the program icon and select the option to “Run as administrator“

 If all works well when the program is run as administrator, you can opt to always run the program as administrator.
 In addition, you might want to run the program in compatibility mode for an older version of Windows.